DaviLeocadio/DaviLeocadio/README.md

   </div>

   <h2>🧑🏽 Description</h2>
   <p>My name is Davi de Souza Leocadio Ramos and from Brazil in São Paulo.
-In the nowadays, I`m systems developer and studying in Senai.</p>
+In the nowadays, I`m systems developer and studying in Senai.
+I am 17 years old and in the next year aim in a work with the theme of developer.</p>

   <h2>⚙️ Work Tools</h2>